AdobeDocs/aem-forms-automated-conversion-service.en/help/using/configure-service.md

       }
    ```

-1. Click **[!UICONTROL Create]**.
+2. Click **[!UICONTROL Create]**.
 The cloud configuration is created.
-Your AEM Forms instance is ready to start converting legacy forms to adaptive forms.
+Your AEM Forms instance is ready to start converting legacy forms to Adaptive Forms.